niallkh/capstone/README.md

-# Udacity Blockchain Capstone
+# Udacity Project 5: Blockchain Capstone

+## Description:

 The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.
+This app demonstrates how to create and integrate ERC721 token into existing marketplace **OpenSea**.
+Also this app uses ZK-SNARK to mint new token... why not...

-# Capstone ERC721 token links:
+### Capstone ERC721 token links:
 * [Contract](https://rinkeby.etherscan.io/address/0x6d5659f6b192494717dd7cdc1cc9428526367420)

 * [ERC721 token](https://rinkeby.etherscan.io/token/0x6d5659f6b192494717dd7cdc1cc9428526367420)

 * [OpenSea](https://rinkeby.opensea.io/assets/capstone-v7)

-# Test
+### Test:

 * install dependencies - `npm i`
 * install nox - `npm i -g npx`